Fridel Meyer: Meyer's first UK circumnavigation attempt, 1933

 At 350 mi from the start, Nolan reached Clayton and had to stop for eight days due to illness.
 Between Scarbororough and Berwick upon Tweed he took only nine days to do 262 mi, having the support of a companion kayaker on that leg of the trip.
 He had reached the 500 mi point from Westminster, but was frustrated, believing that winter weather would now stop him.
 His diary says, "I still had to pass Fräulein.(sic) ...
-It wasn’t a race, but nevertheless I felt I ought to get ahead".
+It wasn't a race, but nevertheless I felt I ought to get ahead".
 Meanwhile, Meyer had reached Edinburgh, was leading the race by 160 mi, but had to stop for five days due to bad weather, and Meyer was formally welcomed at the Council Chambers by a baillie and councillor.
 On 6 September, she was greeted by a large crowd and Provost Kilgour at Kirkcaldy, and the next day, Meyer left Kirkcaldy for the 7 mi paddle to Methil.

 On 8 September, when she was about to leave Methil, a basket hoist dropped her dog 15 ft into the water.
 He swam a long way, but was rescued by canoe, after which Meyer continued to Elie Breakwater, Anstruther and then St Andrews, which she reached on 9 September.
 Nolan had beat Meyer to Anstruther (the 575 mi point) by fifteen minutes, by daringly crossing the open water of the Firth of Forth during a good-weather window.
 On 10 September she landed at Montrose 650 mi from the start.
-Nolan was not far behind her, arriviing at Ferryden, so within a few hours she set off paddling for Aberdeen with Nolan following.
+Nolan was not far behind her, arriving at Ferryden, so within a few hours she set off paddling for Aberdeen with Nolan following.
 Bad weather and oncoming darkness forced Meyer to disembark at the north end of Montrose, storing her canoe there, while Nolan continued on voyage.